heymarkwetzel/ux-portfolio/projects/acme-financial.md

 *The setup in Axure.*

 ![Documentation](/assets/images/projects/acme-documentation.jpg){:class="img-large"}
-*Screenshots from the 27-page Pages document outlining all design decisions and the context that brought us to those decisions.*
+*Screenshots from the 27-page Google Pages document outlining all design decisions and the context that brought us there.*

 ---